Restoring Luster to an Enameled Sink

 - The carbon spots are the result of dust particles that get burned into the finish during the enamel firing process.

-- Typically the spots are minimal, however the product should be inspected for an unacceptable amount of carbon spots prior to installation.
+- Carbons spots are a normal part of the manufacturing process.
+Typically, the spots are small and minimal, however the product should be inspected prior to installation.

 Removing Metal (Pot) Marks